rob-murray/OS-OpenSpace-OpenLayers-WMS/README.md

-# A new Openlayers WMS Layer for using Ordnance Survey Openspace map tiles
+## A new OpenLayers WMS Layer for using Ordnance Survey OpenSpace service

-## Description
+### Description

-This is a new Openlayers WMS Layer which uses Ordnance Survey Openspace map tiles.
-This can be used to access Ordnance Survey tiles without using the OS Openspace API which is tied to a certain version of OpenLayers and often behind the latest release.
+This is a new OpenLayers WMS Layer which uses Ordnance Survey OpenSpace service.
+This can be used to access Ordnance Survey tiles without using the OS OpenSpace API which is tied to a certain version of OpenLayers and often behind the latest release.

 !!
 This service requires an API KEY - @see http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/

-This layer uses the OS Openspace Free service and the mapstack is defined for this service.
+This layer uses the OS OpenSpace Free service and the mapstack is defined for this service.

 ![ScreenShot](https://github.com/rob-murray/openlayers-wms-os_openspace/raw/master/screenshot.png "Screenshot of demo app")